RamailoTech/msu_unlearningalgorithm/docs/unlearn/algorithms/semipermeable_membrane.md

-# Semi Permeable Membrane Algorithm for Machine Unlearning

-This repository provides an implementation of the semipermeable membrane algorithm for machine unlearning in Stable Diffusion models.
-The semipermeable membrane algorithm allows you to remove specific concepts or styles from a pre-trained model without retraining it from scratch.

-## Usage

-To train the Semi Permeable Membrane algorithm to unlearn a specific concept or style from the Stable Diffusion model, use the `train.py` script located in the `scripts` directory.

 ## Run Train
 Create a file, eg, `my_trainer.py` and use examples and modify your configs to run the file.

-**Example Code**

 **Using quick canvas dataset**